Kazi Nazrul Islam: Legacy

-Nazrul's works for children have won acclaim for his use of rich language, imagination, enthusiasm, and an ability to fascinate young readers.
+Nazrul Islam's works for children have won acclaim for his use of rich language, imagination, enthusiasm, and an ability to fascinate young readers.
 Nazrul is regarded for his secularism.
-His poetry has been translated to languages English, Spanish, and Portuguese.
+His poetry has been translated to several languages including English, Spanish, and Portuguese.
+The Uzbek poet Erkin Vohidov wrote an epic poem about Nazrul Islam entitled Ruhlar isyoni (The Rise of the Spirits).
 A major avenue is named after him in Dhaka, Bangladesh.
-Kazi Nazrul University in Asansol, West Bengal, India is named after him and Kabi Nazrul College In Birbhum, West Bengal.
-Jatiya Kabi Kazi Nazrul Islam University in Mymensingh, Bangladesh is a public university named after him.
-Kabi Nazrul Government College in Dhaka, Bangladesh is also named after him.
 There is a cultural institution called Nazrul Academy, which is spread throughout Bangladesh.
-Kazi Nazrul Islam Airport in Andal, West Bengal, is India's first private greenfield airport.
 A chair has been named after him in University of Calcutta and the Government of West Bengal has opened a Nazrul Tirtha in Rajarhat, a cultural centre with library, auditorium and movie theatre dedicated to his memory.
-On May 25, 2020, Google celebrated his 121st birthday with a Google Doodle.
-On 20 November, 2020, a documentary film about Kazi Nazrul Islam was released in Dhaka titled Biography of Nazrul.
-There is even a metro station named "Kavi Nazrul" on metro line 1 of Kolkata metro.
+On 25 May 2020, Google celebrated his 121st birthday with a Google Doodle.